 Marketing in the digital age

 Another major factor allowing D2C companies to thrive is the success of digital marketing.
-Brand’s selling simple products can now make a huge impression on their audiences with creative marketing efforts.
+Brand’s selling simple products can now make a huge impression on their audiences with creative (and relatively inexpensive) marketing efforts.
 Social media now allows companies to target their ideal customers while also allowing them to control their marketing budgets with a fine-tooth comb.

 Look at the Dollar Shave Club as an example.
-They are a subscription-based company that sends new, high-quality razors to their customers every month per mail (for a dollar).
+They are a subscription-based company that sends new, high-quality razors directly to their customers every month per mail (for a dollar).
 Thanks to an “edgy” (and funny) viral video, they were able to get a lot of visibility and disrupt the razor blade industry.

 This video from Dollar Shave Club is informative and humorous.
 It has been watched